Registration Dossier

 - Additional information:

-Study 6.
-Studies were conducted to determine the skin sensitisation potential of the test substance.
-Basketter (1996) compared the results obtained with various substances, including the present test substance, in an LLNA assay, a guinea pig maximisation test (GMPT) and a Buehler test.
+Two more skin sensitisation studies (Basketter 1996, 1998) were identified for the test substance, C12-16 ADBAC (purity not specified) from literature sources, which compared the skin sensitisations results obtained from standard guinea pig tests with Local lymph mode assay (LLNA).
+The Basketter (1996) study compared the results obtained with various substances, including the present test substance, in an LLNA assay, a GPMT and a Buehler test.
 Although the test substance was evaluated as non-sensitising in the guinea pig test, the LLNA result was positive.
-The LLNA test however, can give false positive results for strong irritants (as does the GPMT test), as was demonstrated by the non-sensitising irritant sodium dodecyl sulphate which was tested positive in the LLNA.
-In order to evaluate possible false-positive results, a range of non-sensitising irritant chemicals, including the test substance were tested in the LLNA.
-The stimulation index for the test substance did not exceed the factor 3 and thus the outcome was considered negative (Basketter, 1998).
+As per the study authors, the LLNA test, however, can give false-positive results for strong irritants (as does the GPMT test), as was demonstrated by the non-sensitising irritant sodium dodecyl sulphate which was tested positive in the LLNA.
+To evaluate possible false-positive results, a range of non-sensitising irritant chemicals, including the test substance were tested in the LLNA (Basketter, 1998).
+The stimulation index for the test substance did not exceed the factor 3 and thus the outcome was considered negative by the study authors.
 Under the study conditions and based on the literature data of LLNA, the test substance was not considered to be a skin sensitiser (Basketter, 1996 and 1998).

 - Endpoint conclusion: